gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 The Azure IoT Hub device id, key and connection string can be obtained by right mouse clicking on the device in the Device Explorer.

-The fuction initCloudConfig() in the AzureClient.ino called from the setup function has two signatures.
+The function initCloudConfig() in the AzureClient.ino called from the setup function has two signatures.